-Appendix A BEHAVIORAL CONTRACT CLEVELAND METROPOLITAN SCHOOL DISTRICT
+Appendix A Behavioral Contract CLEVELAND METROPOLITAN SCHOOL DISTRICT

-The following contract between
+The following contract between and

-is designed to helppeers and to develop behaviors that will help be mo ara successful in school get along with and enjoy
+is designed to help get along with and enjoy peers and

-peers and to develop behaviors that will help be mo ore successiui in school.
+to develop behaviors that will help be more successful in s chool.

 STATEMENT OF STUDENT RESPONSIBILITIES

 1

 2

 3

-4 5
+5

 6

 7

 8

-STATEMENT OF TEACHER RESPONSIBILITIES
+STATEMENT OF TEACHER RESPONSIBILITIES 1.

-1

-2

-3

-4

-STATEMENT OF ADMINISTRATOR RESPONSIBILITIES

-1

-2.

-3

 AGREEMENT

 SIGNATURES

-Student Teacher
+Student Teacher -

 Administrator Date

 Parent